Get A Head Start On Graduate School at UMBC

 3. Fifth Year

-Note: In consultation with their faculty advisor, students must choose two of the following courses: PUBL 601 Political and Social Context of the Policy Process; PUBL 603 Theory and Practice of Policy Analysis; PUBL 613 Managing Governmental Organizations; PUBL 623 Government Budgeting; SOCY 606 Social Inequality and Social Policy.
+* Students must choose two of the following public policy courses: PUBL 601 Political and Social Context of the Policy Process; PUBL 603 Theory and Practice of Policy Analysis; PUBL 613 Managing Governmental Organizations; PUBL 623 Government Budgeting; SOCY 606 Social Inequality and Social Policy; ECON 605 Benefit Cost Analysis; ECON 661 Microeconomics of Public Finance.

 During their senior year, accelerated program students MUST apply for graduation to receive their bachelor’s degree, and also MUST apply for admission to the Graduate School.
 The ECPA program will recommend admission to the Graduate School for any student who successfully completes the four core M.A.
 Economics courses (ECON 601, 602, 611 and 612) with a “B” or better.
 To be admitted to the Graduate School a student must have an overall GPA of 3.0 or above.
 The Economics Department will waive the GRE requirement in the application for admission for students in the accelerated program.